 Are you looking to find out the best ski resorts in Austria?
 The biggest ski areas in Austria are amongst the best in Europe for skiers looking to cover as much terrain as possible on their holiday.
-For intermediate and advanced skiers in particular, Austria’s largest ski resorts offer an expanse of routes both on and off piste, glaciers, and snow parks.
+For intermediate and advanced skiers, Austria’s largest ski resorts offer an expanse of routes both on and off piste, glaciers, and snow parks.
 Here we share some of the largest ski resorts in Austria.
-Whether you’re on the hunt for schnapps in Europe’s spiritual home of après or want family-friendly ski areas with well-linked lifts; Austria offers a wealth of choices.
-Our top 10 ski resorts in Austria are in some of the best and biggest ski areas.
+Whether you’re on the hunt for schnapps in Europe’s spiritual home of après or want family-friendly ski areas with well-linked lifts; Austrian ski resorts offers a wealth of choices.
+Our top 10 ski resorts in Austria are in some of the biggest and best ski areas.
 You can expect an authentic atmosphere from the cosy fondue Stüblis that line the streets to the warm welcome from the locals.

 Ski area: 305k

-The area boasts 305km of downhill skiing, with a wealth of varied runs to suit every skier, whether it’s your first time on the mountain or you’re a seasoned pro.
-The Arlberg is also one of Austria’s most snow-sure resorts, thanks to its altitude which reaches 2,811m.
+The area boasts 305km of downhill skiing, with a wealth of varied runs to suit every skier.
+Whether it’s your first time on the mountain or you’re a seasoned pro, there’s something for everyone.
+The Arlberg is also one of Austria’s most snow-sure ski resorts, thanks to its altitude which reaches 2,811m.
 The ski area is covered by one lift pass and the state-of-the-art lift system makes it easy to zip around.

 It’s not just about the pistes in the Arlberg.
-St. Anton attracts skiers from all over for its famous après scene, with dancing on the tables and steins of beer all part of the experience when you come to the resort.
+St. Anton attracts skiers from all over for its famous après scene.
+Dancing on the tables and steins of beer are all part of the experience when you come to the resort.
 For those looking to enjoy a quieter holiday in the ski region, the attractive resort St. Christoph is a great choice.

 Ski area: 288km